Q1. Can I pay by credit card?

 Q4.
 When does the East Shore spring season start?

 A4.
 It typically starts on or around the first weekend in April for 9u-13u.
 It will depend on weather and field playability.
 14u and older starts after the high school season.
 (There is a non-high school division if applicable) We have a link to the ESTL website on our home page.
 I recommend navigating through it.
 There is a lot of information there.

 Q5.
 Can I pay my bill in full?

 A5.
 You can pay in full at any time.
-If you'd like to pay in full, email me and I'll adjust your invoice accordingly.
-It seems to be easier to adjust the invoice in advance.
-We are not quite experts in QuickBooks yet, but we're getting there.
+If you'd like to pay in full with one, simple payment, email me and I'll adjust your invoices accordingly.

 Q6.
 How are boys' age groups determined?